-Whether you're a developer moving into the microservices world and want some orientation, or an IT decision-maker interested in the API economy to transform your business, you should start by learning what APIs are and how they work.
+Whether you're a developer moving into the microservices world or an IT decision-maker interested in the power of the API economy to transform your business, there's real value in learning what APIs are and how they work.

 APIs themselves can be written in most high-level languages.
 The only things that bind the backend system with the API and the calling application are: